This is a collodion photo with "The Bronte Sisters" written in

 then it is correctly orientated with 'Charlotte' on the left, her hair parted on her left

 and crooked mouth turning down on her right.
-The original daguerreotype would however have
+An original daguerreotype would however have

 been a reversed image, and viewed as below, with 'Charlotte' on the right and composition